EXIT 98

 I took full advantage of every metaphysical discipline being offered.
 I became a Reiki Level II practitioner, studying the Japanese symbols that are believed to transfer energic healing to a body all through the hovering of a hand, but instead put me into a state of ‘Convergence Insufficiency,’ as if were watching Albert Einstein write mathematical formulas on a chalkboard while having ingested magic mushrooms.
 I was familiar with the city’s popular psychics and mediums by first name and was a frequent customer of the “Gypsy Tea Room” on Lexington Ave., where 20-minute card readings were the Jiffy Lube of Fortune-telling.
 I submitted myself for a past life regression session with a well-known hypnotherapist who was lauded and pricey, only to discover that one of my past lives played out like an episode of “Little House on the Prairie,” a “Pioneers Gone Wild” version.

 I was a smart woman being led by a twit of an alter ego.
-That is, until a middle eastern snake charmer roused me out of a fantastical slumber and changed it all through a close call with the insane.
+That is, until a middle eastern snake charmer roused me from a fantastical slumber and changed it all through a close call with the insane.
 For anonymity, I’ll call this man “Dali,” although if he’s still alive in 2026, he’s older than a sequoia redwood.
 Dali taught a metaphysical healing course involving “rays,” from what Universe I couldn’t say.
 He promised that these rays, colored and numbered, possessed unique healing powers transmitted from other-worldly beings, and if memory serves, My Favorite Martian may have been among them.

 The real danger emerged when I allowed Dali to come into my family circle as my mother was hospitalized, in the late stages of her cancer journey.
 Dali had pledged to impart his special powers onto her body so that she would rebound in a magnificent way.
 In a scene that will forever be scorched in my brain and painfully lodged in my conscience, Dali entered her hospital room, called her “Mother” with an exclamation point, and started to flap his arms around her bed like an overweight Pterodactyl searching for a lizard egg.
 After one flap too many, he abruptly finished his prehistoric dance, as if he had become bored reading the subtitles of a foreign film.
 My mother passed shortly thereafter.
 It was, and remains, a grotesque reminder of the charlatans who walk among us and prey on the vulnerable and distressed.